akhatarmourad/Sales-Dashboard-Power-BI/README.md

 - Visualization: Leverages Power BI and DAX for creating interactive visualizations and detailed insights.

+## Dataset Description

+This project uses Microsoft-provided warehouse data, optimized for simplified processing and analysis.

 ## Demo

 Interactive Demonstration of the Power BI Dashboard